MPacres/nb/README.md

-EXTRA STEP
+EXTRA STEP (this is not required)

+- you will only do this if you dont have composer installed in your machine.
-        make sure your container is built and running (users OR notifications service)
+- make sure your container is built and running (users OR notifications service)

         1.0 :